arduino/docs-content/content/hardware/03.nano/boards/nano-matter/tutorials/user-manual/content.md

 ## Product Overview

-The Nano Matter merges the well-known Arduino way of making complex technology more accessible, with the powerful MGM240S from Silicon Labs to bring Matter® closer to the maker world in one of the smallest form factors in the market.
+The Nano Matter merges the well-known Arduino way of making complex technology more accessible with the powerful MGM240S from Silicon Labs, to bring Matter closer to the maker world, in one of the smallest form factors in the market.

-It enables 802.15.4 (Thread) and Bluetooth® Low Energy connectivity to interact with Matter-compatible devices with a user-friendly software layer for quick prototyping.
+It enables 802.15.4 (Thread®) and Bluetooth® Low Energy connectivity, to interact with Matter-compatible devices with a user-friendly software layer ready for quick prototyping.

 ### Board Architecture Overview